 Cleaning and washing the bottle is important, but it is important that you clean it properly.
 Otherwise, bacteria can grow and cause infections.
 So, before using the bottle, you need to wash it thoroughly with warm water and soap.
 You should also wash the bottle after every feeding, whether it is breast or bottle-fed.

 6. Burp Cloth

 The Burp Cloth is a simple and effective solution to the problem of baby burps, spit-ups, and other baby messes.
-It was invented by a mom who was flying with her young child on the airplane when he suddenly started burping, gagging, and spitting up.
+It was invented by a mom who was flying with her young child on an airplane when he suddenly started burping, gagging, and spitting up.

 She couldn’t find anything to clean the mess off the seat or floor, so she decided to make a solution for herself.
 She made a Burp Cloth out of a clean towel and placed it over the seat to catch the mess before it got too far.
 The next time the baby burped, she simply wiped the mess off the towel with the Burp Cloth and replaced it over the seat.
 The Burp Cloth was born.